-HCI College required that all students meet the standards of the profession for which they are preparing.
+HCI College requires that all students meet the standards of the profession for which they are preparing.
 Students are required to complete certain academic and field training requirements and are expected to conduct themselves in a manner consistent with professional ethics at all times.
-Professional conduct requires the faithful discharge of all responsibilities undertaken during externships and clinical rotations as well as the maintenance of respectful interpersonal relationships with all individuals.
+Professional conduct requires the faithful discharge of all responsibilities undertaken during externships and clinical rotations as well as maintaining respectful interpersonal relationships with all individuals.

-HCI College is committed to the development of students into professionals who demonstrate high levels of integrity.
+HCI College is committed to developing students into professionals who demonstrate high levels of integrity.
 All programs have been designed to be challenging and demanding.
 These programs require that students apply themselves continually throughout their academic program.